CarolineNkan/PROJECT/README.md

 "# Algorithms Project"
 "# Algorithms Project"
 =======
-This is an algorithm project created by Omied Muhebi and Caroline Nkan
+This is an algorithm project created by Omied Muhebi , Caroline Nkan and Syeda Mahnoor

 Graph Class Definition: